 Swelling after hair transplant surgery is completely normal and lasts between 3-5 days.
-Undergoing hair transplant surgery involves inserting the hair follicles into the scalp which stresses the local area, leading to noticeable swelling.
-It’s not usual to see an enlargement in the forehead, temples, and rarely the eyelids.
+Undergoing hair transplant surgery involves inserting the hair follicles into the scalp which inflames the local area, leading to noticeable swelling.
+It’s usual to see some swelling in the forehead, temples and rarely the eyelids in the first 3-5 days after surgery.

 How Long Does Swelling Last After Hair Transplant?

-Swelling or oedema of the forehead or eyelids is a common consequence of a hair transplant.
-It usually develops within 2 to 6 days after the operation1.
-While in the majority of cases, the swelling is mild, in some patients, it’s so severe that patients cannot open their eyes.
+Swelling of the forehead or eyelids is a common consequence of a hair transplant.
+It usually develops within 2 to 5 days after the operation1.
+While in the majority of cases, the swelling is mild, in rare instances, it’s so severe that patients cannot open their eyes.
+In such circumstances we advise reaching out to your hair transplant Surgeon to ensure you are ok.

 Initially, the swelling occurs in the forehead region.
-Your head may appear bulbous at the top.
-As time progresses, the swelling can move down to the temples and eyes.
-It’s at this point that patient may have difficulty opening their eyes.
-It may also be accompanied by ecchymosis of the eyelids or slight bruising or discolouration.
+Your head may appear slightly inflated at the top.
+As time progresses, the swelling can move down to the temples.
+It is extremely rare for the swelling to track down to the eyelids where a patient may have difficulty opening their eyes.
+In this instance, the swelling can also be accompanied by bruising of the eyelids (looking like a black eye).

 Surgeons and researchers categorise swelling severity into five categories2: